vmware-archive/clarity/BUILD.md

 With the `--prod` flag, the sample application is wired to use Clarity's minified production bundles.

+##### `gulp aot`
+This task uses the ngc to compile clarity-angular components into es5 es2015 format, and additionally produces the umd bundle file.
+This happens out of band from the development compilation.
+In other words, this task compiles the ts files from our src directly into es5 es2015 javascript files.

 ##### `gulp test`
 Runs all the unit tests found in `*.spec.ts` files in the clarity source folder, and outputs detailed results in the console.
 Note that tests are always run in "production mode", on the